omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 This paper presents an AMM on lightning network, which is more general than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 1-manifold, which is locally homeomorphic to the open unit circle, not predefined, but calculated during the system working.
 We don't make assumption about pricing of underlying assets.
 At different price level and with the changing of the intrinsic value of the asset, shape of curve has to change.

-We introduce the concept manifold here because the globale curce is not proper to be predefined.
+We introduce the concept manifold here because the global curce is not proper to be predefined.
 Constant product or constant sum invariants are special cases of 1-manifold.
 The two models work because the arbitragers will exploit tiny price differences between different markets, if the price deviates substantially from fair value.

 This paper takes arbitrage into modeling, outlines the core mechanism of how AMM on LN works.
 We assume readers are familiar with both LN and AMM, so that we will omit introduction to basic concepts.
 For Bitcoin lightning network, we refer to lnd, and for smart asset lightning network, we refer to Omnibolt.